isabella232/advertising-cloud.en/help/user-guide/glossary.md

 Pre-roll video ads that automatically play in display banner space on low quality sites, often below the fold

 *Feeds*
-Inventory source you can plug into – relationship is established between publishers and clients to access exclusive inventory.
-TubeMogul facilitates this process.
+Inventory sources you can use based on relationships with publishers and clients to access exclusive inventory.

 *Flight*
 Period of time a campaign or ad runs